gofractally/psibase/doc/psidk/src/consensus.md

 ### Block Production

 Blocks are produced by the leader.
 Leader selection is round-robin.
+The producer should build off a chain that includes the best block that has been prepared by 2f+1 producers.

 ### Irreversibility

 - Blocks are ordered first by term, then by block height.
 - Blocks go through two rounds of confirmation, prepare and commit.
 Each producer broadcasts its confirmations to all other producer nodes.
 - A producer can only commit a block that has been prepared by 2f+1 producers.
-- If a producer commits a block A it can only prepare a conflicting block B that is better than A if at least 2f+1 nodes have already prepared an ancestor of B that is better than A.
+- If a producer commits a block A, it can only prepare a conflicting block B that is better than A if at least 2f+1 nodes have already prepared an ancestor of B that is better than A.
 - A block is considered irreversible if it has been committed by 2f+1 nodes.

 ### View Change